[Major revision–posted 11/18/22 (replaces 12/9/15 edition)]

-(1) Identify all positions requiring incumbents to possess a CDL to perform their job duties or that are designated security-sensitive Level II, and provide a list to Human Resource Services.
-Employing departments should review and update the list when position titles change or when it is otherwise necessary.
+(1) Identify all positions requiring incumbents to possess a CDL to perform their job duties or that are designated security-sensitive Level II.
+Employing departments should review and update their list when position titles change or when it is otherwise necessary.

-(3) Each employee in a security-sensitive Level II and CDL safety-sensitive position must receive a copy of these materials before the start of the alcohol/drug testing.
-The cost of testing will be borne by the hiring department.
+(2) Each employee in a security-sensitive Level II and CDL safety-sensitive position should receive a copy of the materials identified below before the start of the alcohol/drug testing.
+The cost of testing will be the responsibility of the hiring department.
 Information the employee must receive includes:

 • A copy of this OP;